miguelmayhem92/mle_decathlon/README.md

 * model_training -> this folder have the model logic and code so that an image can train it
 * inference -> folder dedicated to the inference code
 * frontend -> folder of the user interface that will interact with the inference service
-* Monitor -> launch offline or on demand model monitoring or drift detection.
-Result is logged in mlflow
+* Monitoring -> folder of the monitoring service using nannyml an on demand tasks

-## how to run?
+## How to run?

 make sure you have docker in your machine and you are running on linux (otherwise some endpoints would crash if running on windows)